frakture/frakture-docs/docs/enrichment/attribution/reporting_split.md

 To illustrate the point, let's talk about the easy question "How Much Money did we raise on Facebook in January".

-Let's look at just 4 transactions -- 2 that we can directly pair up with a Facebook Ad (via attribution), and two we can't.
+Let's look at just 4 transactions -- 2 that we can directly pair up with a Facebook Ad (via automated attribution), and two we can't.

 | Transaction Date         	| Amount | Source Code | Attributed to a FB Ad first published on Jan 1 |
 | ------------- |:-------------:| -----:| -----:|